joshfinley/joshfinley.github.io/content/posts/2022-05-13-game-hacking-writing-a-radar.md

 As a cybersecurity professional, the world of game cheating has always been fascinating to me.
 The cheat-anti-cheat adversarial paradigm is essentially the same as that of malware and anti-malware.
 Yet, both sub areas of computer security have evolved uniquely, and amazingly, some of the most amazing work in computer security happens in the cheat-anti-cheat world.
 Evading an EDR and abusing a protected process to run code & extract credentials is essentially the same workflow as writing a successful cheat for a game protected by an anti-cheat, except the anti-cheat can often be more intense in achieving its protection goals than the best EDRs.

 To write a good game cheat, a fair degree of reverse engineering and game engine knowledge is required.
 The tried-and-true method of constructing game cheats usually involves identifying key game objects in memory and traversing pointers to find, extract, and sometimes modify the game to the advantage of the cheater.
-This presents unique software engineering problems, as this methodology requires the use of static offsets from the game process and the developer of the game is not interested keeping these offsets stable.
+This presents unique software engineering problems, as this methodology often requires the use of static offsets or byte signatures from the game process memory and the developer of the game, which are subject to frequent change.

 ## Escape from Tarkov

-Because of my interest in this area, I set out to write a specific class of game cheat for the game Escape from Tarkov, a first person survival looter-shooter game from Battlestate Games.
+Because of my interest in this area, I set out to write a demo of a specific class of game cheat for the game Escape from Tarkov, a first person survival looter-shooter game from Battlestate Games.
 The basic premise of the game is that the player assumes the role of an isolated private military contractor in a contested territory in eastern Europe.
 The player enters zones of this territory to find and recover valuable items for use or sale.
 Entering these zones typically involves interacting with other human players, and these interactions are almost always violent.

 One interesting feature of this game is the level of combat difficulty.
 Not only is the player responsible for maintaining their energy and hydration levels, but the game also has a fairly advanced system for health of the player character's body.
 Each limb's health is tracked individually, in addition to overall player health.
 Damage to player health is represented by changes to the vision (blur, tunnel vision, etc), player mobility, and combat effectiveness.
 For example, damage to a leg will make the player limp, slowing them down.
 Damage to the arms makes shooting accurately extremely difficult.
 Additionally, there is no minimap and no indicators showing the locations of players.
 The level of danger and limited information available to the player make the game frightening, heart-racing, and engaging.